Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Mountain Creek has 31 active public transport stops, all of which are bus stops.
-These stops are served by three different routes that collectively facilitate 387 weekly passenger trips.
-The accessibility of these services is deemed good, with residents residing an average of 289 meters from the nearest transport stop.
+These stops are served by three different routes that together facilitate 343 weekly passenger trips.
+The area's transport accessibility is considered good, with residents typically residing 289 meters from the nearest stop.
+Most residents commute outward due to its residential nature, with cars being the primary mode of transportation at 94%.
+On average, there are 1.6 vehicles per dwelling.
+According to the 2021 Census, 15.6% of residents work from home, which may be influenced by COVID-19 conditions.

 Frequently Asked Questions - Transport